usefulBeeing/SimplifiedLeakDetector.Maui/README.md

 - Elements of Libraries like [MAUI Community Toolkit](https://github.com/CommunityToolkit/Maui).
 - Any third-party UI kit.
 # What makes this tool simplified?
-Because all you have to do is add a XAML component, fire the app, and sit back and watch :)
+Because all you have to do is add a XAML component, fire up the app, and sit back and watch :)
 # How reliable is this tool?
 This is an experimental project built around another toolkit; therefore, it comes with ZERO promises.
 # How can I help?